bentley-historical-library/bhl_rmw_docs/preliminary_procedures.md

 `bhl_bd_utils.py [accession_number] --create_transfer`

 The script will create a `D:\Collections\[accession_number]` directory, copy a `bhl_inventory.csv` template to the directory, and prompt you to scan each piece of media's barcode and to take one or more photos of the media.

+## Photographing Media
 Take photographs of the media using the Logitech webcam.
 Open the Windows Camera application to begin.

 The purpose of this step is two-fold.
 First, it is to document anything about the removable media or its carrier that may have evidential value for researchers (e.g., handwritten notes).
 The second is to provide a thumbnail for our access platforms (such as this [item](https://bentley.mivideo.it.umich.edu/media/t/1_s4ho26s7) in the Bentley Digital Media Library) and the Notice of Removable Media that will be placed in the physical folder of the originating box.